Sell In May And Go Away Is Very Bad Advice Based On Data

 According to our 40 years of data, from 1980 to 2020, the best month to sell is September.

-Interested in the best days of the week to trade?
+Are you interested in the best days of the week to trade?
 Interested in the four-year business cycle and when the worst years to invest are and when the best years are?
-In the Liberated Stock Trader Book, I show with an 86% probability that the 4-year business cycle is real and also when it is set to strike next.
+In the Liberated Stock Trader Book, I show an 86% probability that the 4-year business cycle is real and when it will strike next.